MauriDjango/P1_DarnerMaurice_DWEC/tech_report.md

 The idea for this application is for it to follow a 3-tier architecture, initially built for web browsers, with the ultimate goal of developing a hybrid app primarily for smartphones.
-We are selecting 3-tier architecture, meaning that the data, application, and presentation will be held in separate layers, being the most adequate and widely used architecture for an app of this type.
+We are selecting a 3-tier architecture, meaning that the data, application, and presentation will be held in separate layers, being the most adequate and widely used architecture for an app of this type.

 <img src="assets/img/3_tier_architecture.png" alt="Browser Icons" style="max-width: 500px; width: auto; height: auto;">